bailijiang/Note/English/Five-Stars-Words_utf8.md

 * I had heard an appeal could take years.
 * Do you take sugar in your coffee?
 * Take 5 from 12 and you're left with 7.
+* The Statue of Liberty was taken to pieces and sent to America.
 * take a seat / take care / take a pill

 <a id="get"></a>